legendyxu/AwesomeCursorPrompt/README.md

     </div>
   );
 }
 ```

-The AI will help analyze:
+The AI will provide:
-- Potential causes of undefined users prop
+- Root cause analysis
-- Common React pitfalls
+- Common pitfall identification
-- Suggested fixes and best practices
+- Solution suggestions
+- Prevention tips

-## 🤝 Contributing
+## Contributing 🤝

-Contributions are welcome!
-Feel free to:
-- Add new prompt templates
-- Improve existing templates
-- Share best practices
-- Report issues

-To contribute:
+We welcome contributions!
+Here's how:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

 Found a bug or have a suggestion?
-[Open an issue](https://github.com/legendyxu/AwesomeCursorPrompt/issues)!
+[Open an issue](https://github.com/legendyxu/AwesomeCursorPrompt/issues)

-## 📝 License
+## License 📝

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ✨ Acknowledgments
+## Acknowledgments ✨

-- Created to improve AI-assisted development workflows
+- Created to enhance AI-assisted development
 - Inspired by real-world development challenges
-- Designed for both beginners and experienced developers
+- Designed for developers of all experience levels